unclebob/spacewar/README.md

   to your systems, and has a one in three chance of killing you outright.
 When they appear, you have two options:  Fight, or run.
 If you choose to fight, make sure you hit them before they fire their weapon.
 If you choose to run, run fast and far; the weapon loses potency with distance.

+  ## Saving and Pausing

+  The game is saved every five seconds.
+You pause the game by quitting.
+Your previous game will resume when you start the program up again.
+If you lose the game, then the next time you start up you'll be in a new universe, starting over.

+  On the desktop, the game is saved in a file named: `spacewar.world`.
+You can delete this file if you want to start a new game.
+You can rename this file if you want to set the current game aside and start a new one.
+You bring a set-aside game back by renaming it to `spacewar.world`.